MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Introduction

 \section{Introduction}

-Large Language Models (LLMs)~\citep{team2024qwen2, openai2024gpt4technicalreport} have demonstrated impressive abilities in understanding and generating natural language.
-However, they still exhibit notable shortcomings in knowledge-acquisition tasks~\citep{wei2024measuring, he2024chinese}.
-These shortcomings arise from their insufficient long-tailed and up-to-date knowledge in specific domains.
-A promising strategy to mitigate these issues is to integrate search engines with LLMs, allowing them to access external information.
-Recently, search agents~\citep{jin2025search,chen2025learning} have been built by treating a search engine as a tool, achieving strong performance on knowledge-acquisition tasks.
+Recently, Large Language Model (LLM)-based search agents have advanced quickly, delivering substantial improvements on knowledge-acquisition tasks~\citep{jin2025search,chen2025learning,li2025search}.
+Unlike traditional Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval,yue2024inference,xiong2025rag}, search agents treat search engines as external tools, and autonomously determine when and how to invoke them.
+This process typically requires multiple turns of interaction between agents and the environment.

-A representative paradigm to build search agents is ReAct~\citep{yao2023react}.
-In ReAct, the interaction trajectory between the agent and the search engine is modeled as a multi-turn conversation, which means that the entire interaction history is incorporated into the context of the agent's backbone LLM.
-This paradigm provides the agent with fine-grained information—including all reasoning processes, performed actions and corresponding tool responses from previous interactions—to support more effective decision-making.
-However, the continuously appended interaction history leads to unbounded growth of the context of the LLM, which substantially increases the GPU memory and computational overhead.
+A representative paradigm for modeling such multi-turn interactions is ReAct~\citep{yao2023react}.
+As shown in Figure~\ref{fig:overview} (Top), a ReAct trajectory is formulated as a multi-turn conversation, where the entire interaction history is incorporated into the context of the backbone LLM.
+Although straightforward, this design leads to a fundamental bottleneck: as the number of interaction turns increases, the LLM context grows linearly by appending all thoughts, actions, and observations.
+In the setting of search agents, this results in long and noisy contexts dominated by retrieved passages, many of which are irrelevant to the user’s question.
+Such prolonged contexts not only strain the LLM’s ability to effectively utilize salient information~\cite{liu2023lost,wu2024longmemeval}, but also incur substantial computational and GPU memory overhead.

-In this paper, we introduce \Ours, an agentic workflow that maintains a compact, iteratively updated memory throughout interactions, preserving only the information deemed essential for addressing the user's question.
-At each turn, MemSearcher provides the backbone LLM with two succinct inputs, the user question and a compact memory, rather than the entire, ever-growing interaction history.
-The LLM first generates the reasoning trace and performs an action based on it.
-After the new observation is returned to the agent by the environment, the LLM then functions as a memory manager to update the memory based on the previous memory and the current interaction.
-Since the number of tokens in the memory is restricted by a predefined maximum length, this design keeps per-turn contexts short and stable while preserving salient facts and intermediate findings across multi-turn reasoning and interactions.
+In this paper, we introduce \Ours, an agent framework that maintains a compact, iteratively updated memory throughout multi-turn interactions, preserving only the information essential for addressing the user's question.
+At each turn, \Ours provides the backbone LLM with two succinct inputs, the user's question and the memory, rather than the entire, ever-growing interaction history.
+The LLM generates a reasoning trace (thought) and performs an action based on it.
+After the response to the action is returned by the environment, the LLM functions as a memory manager to integrate the memory based on the previous memory and the current interaction.
+Since the number of tokens in the memory is restricted by a predefined maximum length, this design keeps LLM contexts stable while preserving salient information throughout multi-turn interactions.